Obtaining tickets in advance - the Ballot

 No.2 Court - approximately 500 tickets are available each day at the turnstiles only for as many days as a full programme of matches can be maintained.

+- Several hundred Centre and No.3 Court tickets will be sold on the day before play via Ticketmaster.
 Details will be communicated initially to those people who have registered for regular Wimbledon e-mail newsletters.

-NB As The Championships are a hugely popular and over-subscribed event, these tickets often sell out almost immediately after going on sale.
+- NB As The Championships are a hugely popular and over-subscribed event, these tickets often sell out almost immediately after going on sale.

-Even though all tickets could be sold in advance, a number of prime tickets from the public allocation should be reserved and made available for sale on the day.
+- Even though all tickets could be sold in advance, a number of prime tickets from the public allocation should be reserved and made available for sale on the day.

-Debentures offered so as to fund the continual upgrading of the facilities.
+- Debentures offered so as to fund the continual upgrading of the facilities.

-Less than 10% of Centre/No.1 Court seats reserved for the official hospitality market.
+- Less than 10% of Centre/No.1 Court seats reserved for the official hospitality market.

-The existing allocations represent a fair balance of all interests.
-In 2011, these were:
+- The existing allocations represent a fair balance of all interests.
+In 2014, these were:

 Includes the annual Public Ballot, tennis players/members in LTA-affiliated tennis clubs across Great Britain Schools, and on-day sales.